-Christmas will be here before we know it, and for some the dread has already started.
+Christmas will be here before we know it, and for those who have suffered the loss of a loved one, the dread may have already started.
 Despite the pretty twinkly lights, the yummy cookies, and the cheery holiday carols, Christmastime can be incredibly stressful and depressing for many.

-Talk to your kids and let them know it’s okay to be happy and sad.
+First and foremost, talk to your kids and let them know it’s okay to be both happy and sad.
 Kids don’t stay sad all day long.
 They need breaks from their grief and it’s okay for them to laugh and play.

-Change traditions and go out to eat.
-Just be sure to check if the restaurant you plan to go to is open.
-Many restaurants are closed on Christmas Eve and Christmas Day.
+- Change traditions and go out to eat.
+Just be sure to check if the restaurant you plan to go to is open since several close on Christmas Eve and Christmas Day.

-And since a person who is hugged will feel the love around them, offer plenty of hugging opportunities.
+Offer plenty of hugging opportunities, since a person who’s hugged will feel the love around them.

 A memory pillow, bear, quilt, or blanket can provide that comforting hug even when you aren’t around.
-Have a memory gift made from the clothing of the deceased and give it to your child this Christmas as a gift from either you or the departed loved one.
+Have a memory bear or pillow made from the clothing of the deceased and give it to your child this Christmas as a gift from either you or the departed loved one.
 They’ll have a cherished gift with meaningful memories.

-Remember these are custom handcrafted gifts that require mailing time both for you to mail the clothing and for the item to be shipped back to you after it is lovingly made.
-The deadline to order for Christmas delivery in 2019 is November 20th, but if my capacity for orders is reached before that, the deadline will be moved up.
+Remember these memory bears and pillows are custom handcrafted gifts that require mailing time both for you to mail the clothing and for the item to be shipped back to you after it is lovingly made.
+The deadline to order for Christmas delivery is late November.
 Order yours today to avoid missing out.